Best Flooring For Stairs | MyFloorQuote

 Because staircases are travelled frequently and present a fall risk, an effective stair covering needs to meet strict safety and structural metrics:

-• High Slip Resistance – The surface must provide excellent traction or coefficient of friction to prevent falls, especially for children and elderly residents.
+• High Slip Resistance – The surface must provide excellent traction to prevent falls, especially for children and elderly residents.

-• Secure Nosing Coverage – Materials must bend and anchor securely over the edge (nosing) of each step without lifting or creating trip hazards.
+• Secure Nosing Coverage – Materials must bend and anchor securely over the edge (nosing) of each step without lifting.

-• Sound Absorption – Bare hard floors on stairs echo significantly.
-A dense material muffles the sound of heavy footsteps up and down the house.
+• Sound Absorption – Dense materials muffle the sound of heavy footsteps up and down the house.

-• High Wear Durability – Foot traffic on stairs is concentrated on the centre of the tread.
-The material must resist wear through at the step bend.
+• High Wear Durability – The material must resist wear through at the step bend where foot traffic is concentrated.

 Stair Flooring Comparison at a Glance